VahidGh/mathjslab/README.md

 that there are only one a complex numeric type.
 Other implemented types is boolean, character string, structure and function handle.

+Common arrays (not only cell arrays) can hold any type of element.

 ## License

 >MIT License